 - Use boot dryers – They are a simple and quick way to keep your work boots dry at all times.

-It’s inevitable that you will get your boot wet, whether it is due to rain or the sweat on a steaming hot day.
+You will inevitably get your boot wet, whether it is due to rain or the sweat on a steaming hot day.

-Now, you know how to dry work boots fast and safe and you will keep your feet healthy and significantly prolong the life of your boots.
+Now, you know how to dry work boots fast and safely and you will keep your feet healthy and significantly prolong the life of your boots.